apitable/apitable/README.md

 Then open [https://localhost:80](https://localhost:80) in your browser to visit it.

-If you want to set up your local development environment, read our [developer guide](./docs/contribute/developer-guide.md)
+If you want to set up your local development environment, read our [Developer Guide](./docs/contribute/developer-guide.md)

 ## 🧑‍💻 Contributing